Toggle menu

 Mental Health Awareness Week

-Mental Health Awareness Week 2023 is on 15-21 May, and this year's theme is anxiety.
+Mental Health Awareness Week 2025 takes place on 12 to 18 May, and this year's theme is Community.

 Mental Health Awareness Week provides a good opportunity to talk about your mental health and wellbeing with family, friends, colleagues and neighbours.
 Anyone can talk about mental health!
 Starting conversations about how we are feeling is really important, and getting support early can prevent problems from getting worse.

-The charity Mental Health Foundation FAQs about Mental Health Awareness Week on their website.
+The charity Mental Health Foundation has resources and information about Mental Health Awareness Week on their website.

 Share this page